Ran485/Integrated_proteogenomic_analysis_CCA/README.md

 ![Schematic representation of the experimental design](https://github.com/Ran485/Integrated_proteogenomic_analysis_CCA/blob/main/Schematic_workflow.png)

-This github repository contains the data files and analysis code used to generate the figures for the manuscript **"Proteogenomic Characterization of Cholangiocarcinoma"** under reviewed  in HEPATOLOGY.
+This github repository contains the data files and analysis code used to generate the figures for the manuscript **"Proteogenomic Characterization of Cholangiocarcinoma"** published in _Hepatology_
+.
 The Schematic representation of the experimental design and data analysis is shown above.

 ## Dependencies